Maadhavi Latha

-Pasupuleti Maadhavi Latha is an Indian actress and politician who appears in Telugu and Tamil films.
-She made her debut as a female lead in the 2008 film Nachavule.
+Pasupuleti Madhavi Latha is an Indian actress who appears in Telugu and Tamil films.
+She made her debut as a lead in the 2008 film Nacchavule.
 The film was commercially successful and won three Nandi Awards.
 She later starred in films like Snehituda (2009), Aravind 2 (2013), and Aambala (2015).

-In 2018, she joined the Bharatiya Janata Party and contested from Guntur West constituency in the 2019 Andhra Pradesh Legislative Assembly election.

 Early life

 Madhavi Latha was born in a Telugu family in Hubli, Karnataka.
 Her parents are originally from Coastal Andhra.
 She obtained her degree from Gulbarga University, Karnataka and completed post-graduation from Mysore University.

 Film career

-Maadhavi made her feature film debut with the Telugu romantic film Nachavule (2008), with a critic describing that she was promising in her role.
+Madhavi made her feature film debut with the Telugu romantic film Nacchavule (2008), with a critic describing that she was promising in her role.
 Her next films Shh... and Snehituda opposite Nani, opened to negative reviews and box office collections.
 She subsequently spent a year in the United Kingdom, pursuing a Masters qualification in Fashion Designing at Coventry University, before relocating back to Hyderabad to restart a career in films.
 She made a comeback and worked on films including Aravind 2 (2013) as well as on the unreleased Choodalani Cheppalani alongside Taraka Ratna, where she played a deaf and mute girl.

 Her first release in 2015 was her debut Tamil film, Sundar C's multi-starrer Aambala.
 Madhavi has first acted in Mahesh Babu's Athidi in a role of heroine's friend.